hendrikmitk/feito/README.md

 ## Roadmap

 At the time of writing, feito is just a simple to-do list app.
-In fact, it's just a list app with rudimentary functionality.
+It will save the to-dos and their corresponding status the browser localStorage.
 I'm working on making feito more comprehensive and first of all actually usable.

+## Changelog

+### 2020-07-10

+-   add parcel-bundler to project as a web application bundler

+### 2020-05-17

+-   save, retrieve and delete to-dos from localStorage
+-   also save and sync to-do status to browser localStorage